-The books are used rather for understanding the story or the universe rather than the game mechanics.
-Most of the players are looking for informations about the universe or the story but only a few are looking about tips on gameplay (tips to fight against a boss for example).
+The books are used for understanding the story or the universe rather than for the game mechanics.
+Most of the players are looking for information about the universe or the story but only a few are looking about tips on gameplay (tips to fight against a boss for example).
 Interestingly, only 60 % of them always or often like to find books.

 90 % of the players read at least some books in TES and 30 % read most of them.
 More than 70 % used them for gameplay.
 The books in TES are used more for the story than the gameplay bonuses they can give.